C. University Policies

 In order to initiate the investigation process, the complainant should submit a signed, written statement setting out the details of the conduct that is the subject of the complaint, including the complainant’s name, signature, and contact information; the name of the person directly responsible for the alleged violation; a detailed description of the conduct or event that is the basis of the alleged violation; the date(s) and location(s) of the occurrence(s); the names of any witnesses to the occurrence(s); the resolution sought; and any documents or information relevant to the complaint.
 While an investigation may begin on the basis of an oral complaint, the complainant is strongly encouraged to file a written complaint.
 Complaint forms are located on the Office of Equal Opportunity Services website.

-Within ten (10) working days of receipt of a complaint, the EOS may either dismiss the complaint or authorize an investigation.
-A complaint may be dismissed if the facts alleged would not constitute discrimination; the complaint fails to allege facts relevant to discrimination; or the appropriate resolution or remedy has already been achieved or offered and rejected.
+Within ten (10) working days of receipt of a complaint, EOS may either dismiss the complaint or authorize an investigation.
+A complaint may be dismissed if the facts alleged would not constitute discrimination or harassment; the complaint fails to allege facts relevant to discrimination or harassment; or the appropriate resolution or remedy has already been achieved or offered and rejected.
 If a complaint will not be investigated, EOS will notify the complainant to explain the reason for the dismissal and inform the complainant that, within fifteen (15) working days of the notification, he or she may appeal the decision not to proceed with a complaint investigation to the Chief Legal Officer, explaining why the decision was in error.
 A response will be sent in twenty (20) working days from receipt of the appeal.
 The Chief Legal Officer’s decision is final.

-As part of the investigation process, the accused individual will receive a copy of the complaint and allowed a reasonable time to respond in writing.
+As part of the investigation process, the accused individual will be provided notice of the complaint and allowed a reasonable time to respond in writing.
 The complainant and accused individual may present documents or information believed to be relevant to the complaint.
 Any persons who may have relevant information will be interviewed and such interviews will be appropriately documented.
 The investigation will be conducted as soon as possible and, upon completion of the investigation, a written report will be issued.
 The report shall include: a recommendation of whether a violation of the policy occurred, an analysis of the facts discovered during the investigation, any relevant evidence, and recommended disciplinary action if a violation of the policy occurred.
-The report will be sent to the appropriate vice president who has authority over the respondent, and a copy will be provided to the complainant and the respondent.
-Title IX complaints for student on student sexual harassment will be provided to the Dean of Students for disposition.
+For employees, the report will be sent to the appropriate vice president who has authority over the respondent, and a copy will be provided to the complainant and the respondent.
+Title IX complaints for student on student sexual harassment will be provided to the Dean of Students (DOS) for disposition; however, in accordance with the Family Education Rights and Privacy Act (FERPA), in complaints involving student-on-student conduct, neither the complainant nor the respondent will receive a copy of the report.
+In keeping with FERPA, the student complainant and student respondent will be provided letters summarizing the findings and recommendations included in the report provided to the Dean of Students (DOS).
+The complainant and respondent will also be allowed to review the report.

 Policy on AIDS, HIV Infection, and HBV